 You decided that this would be the year you made some of those big dreams of yours turn into reality.
 Now that we’re beginning to see things open up, you’ve decided you’re READY.
 Especially to make up for the lost year that 2020 was for a lot of folks.
 Things started out strong: going to the gym, meditating, eating right, and cutting back your use of social media.
 You had high standards for yourself and by golly, you felt invincible.
 Actions were taken that were not only thoughtful, but mindful.
 You dove in with all your beloved attention , taking purposeful actions.

 Then you had one of those days.
 You hit snooze four times instead of going to the gym.
 You told yourself you didn’t have time for meditation.
 Scrolling through Facebook became your number one obsession.

 And before you knew it, every day was full-out reaction mode.
-Just like your pre-Covid life.
-That one you swore you weren’t going back to.
+Just like that busy life you swore you weren’t going back to.

 You know what I mean: get up after hitting the snooze button four times, rush through your shower, discard four outfits before finding something that works, and then rushing out the door without breakfast let alone coffee.
 As you go through the Dunkin Doughnuts drive through – for the fourth time this week – you realize your life feels as if it’s careening out of control.